-Starting from kindergarten, English is taught as the second language.
+Starting from kindergarten, English is taught as the first foreign language.
 At least 70% of the students who are to start our high school receive an English education of approximately 9 years once they reach the end of middle school.
 Students starting high school with a lower English level receive a year of English language education at the preparatory class.
-At high school, the focus is mainly on preparing for world literature and second language qualifying exams.
-Starting from Grade 4 of primary school, students are offered to choose German, French or Spanish in addition to English as their second language.
-Our second language students include both Turkish natives and citizens of other nationalities with various native languages.
+At high school, the focus is mainly on preparing for world literature and foreign language qualifying exams.
+Starting from Grade 4 of primary school, students learn German, French or Spanish as a second foreign language.
+Our foreign language students include both Turkish natives and citizens of other nationalities with various native languages.